 At the end of 2001, my wife Sallie and I felt God calling us to plant a church in Colorado Springs, so we moved from Littleton to do so.
 What began with just me, Sallie, and our sons Mark and Will soon grew into the thriving, vibrant community known as IAC.
 Now a bishop, I travel to oversee churches across the west while still being rooted in my home church here at IAC.
-I seek to love and serve God and others in everything that I do — this includes making some outstanding barbecue and green chili and playing with my delightful grandchildren, Audrey and Milo.
+I seek to love and serve God and others in everything that I do — this includes making some outstanding barbecue and green chili and playing with my delightful grandchildren, Audrey, Milo and Quincy.

 I came to Colorado Springs in 1966.
 Over the next 18 years, my relationship with the Lord deepened.
 In the years following, my lifelong concern for the welfare of others became my ministry.
 Whether the elderly in the church or a family in the homeless shelter, there was work to do.
 In 2004 I was ordained to the diaconate.
 I continued to work with local agencies, volunteer, and support others.
 In early 2007, I walked through the doors of IAC and found my new home.
 I serve on the Congregational Care team and I try to be a local community resource person.
 My husband Luther and I have a blended family of six children, eight grandchildren and seven great grandchildren.
 IAC has been a place of restoration and life for me.
 I am humbled to serve at the Lord’s Table as we share life and journey together.